 OutPeek is an all-in-one, end-to-end solution for low-risk mHealth validation.
 It has gained support from Innovate UK and is currently in private beta.

 AppAttic – soon to be known as Tytrait -have significant experience creating innovative tech solutions for complex problem domains, especially within connected health.

 We create mobile health interventions that collect clinical data and aim to evoke prolonged behaviour change.
-More recently, our focus has been on creating technology to simplify clinical trials of mobile apps to validate their efficacy and user-adoption.
+Most recently, we have been developing a mobile app-game for ADHD medicines optimisation and a virtual reality game for stroke rehabilitation.

 STARTUP OF THE YEAR